NASA's PUNCH captures stunning footage of 'time-traveling' Comet Lemmon (C/2025 A6)

 Comet C/2025 A6 (Lemmon) in the sky over Dartmoor National Park, UK (Image Source: UK Space Agency | Will Gater)

 A NASA mission has produced incredible images of a comet that looks like it is "time-traveling" and is going through a turbulent life past the sun.
-The comet C/2025 A6 (Lemmon), which has not visited our solar system for more than 1,300 years, has recently come into view of NASA’s PUNCH mission, according to NASA
+The comet C/2025 A6 (Lemmon), which has not visited our solar system for more than 1,300 years, has recently come into view of NASA’s PUNCH mission, the space agency announced

 This movie, made from images taken by NASA’s PUNCH mission, shows comet Lemmon from Oct.
 22 to Nov.
 12, 2025 (Cover Image Source: NASA/Southwest Research Institute)